County Stats (19/20 season)

 Shutt played two full seasons for the Academy in 2016 and 2017 on top of a handful of games beforehand and took 53 wickets for them.

-To date, he has taken just short of that for the county’s second XI.
+To date, he has taken 61 wickets for the county’s second XI.

 But Shutt’s display with the ball earned him the second-team Performance of the Year award.